cucumber-ltd/cucumber-school-subtitles/README.md

 ## Steps

 * Use [autosub](https://github.com/agermanidis/autosub) for the initial generation of VTT files.
-Clean up will need to be done by hand.
   * Example: `autosub -F vtt 02_your_first_scenario/java/Cucumber\ School\ -\ 01x02\ -\ Your\ First\ Scenario\ \(Java\).mp4`
+* Autosub uses the Google Web Speech API to generate the test in the files and it's always going to need cleaning up.
+Expect misspellings, incorrect words, missing lines, and timing issues to all be present.
+There are a couple different ways clean up can be done, but what I've started doing is:
-* Run through video with caption file to clean up the inevitable errors.
-Misspellings, incorrect words, missing lines, and timing issues may all pop up.
+  * Run through the video with the caption file open to fix things like misspelled/incorrect words and missing dialogue without worrying about timing
+  * Run through again to fix timing, formatting, etc. Keep in mind the style guidelines below when doing this.
 * Use ffmpeg to combine the caption file with the video
+  * Command tbd
 * Upload
+  * Location tbd
 * Success!

 ## Style Guidelines